SpikeShape/jquery-accessible-tabs/README.md

 ===========================

 __This is a work-in-progress!__
-I am working on a rework to use this script as a UMD (Universal Module Definition - for mor information check this [link](http://davidbcalhoun.com/2014/what-is-amd-commonjs-and-umd/ "What Is AMD, CommonJS, and UMD? by David Calhoun")) module.
+I am working on a rework to use this script as a UMD (Universal Module Definition - check this [link](http://davidbcalhoun.com/2014/what-is-amd-commonjs-and-umd/ "What Is AMD, CommonJS, and UMD? by David Calhoun") for further reading) module.
-Use at your own risk.
-I haven't updated the demo yet but I am working on an example.
-The script itself works perfectly fine, though.
+I am working on a public example and will add it later.
+The sample included works fine, though

 You can find a presentation and demo page of the original code here: http://a11y.nicolas-hoffmann.net/tabs/